akornsys-rdi/pcbid-specifications/README.md

 ### ¿How to Pull Request to add new PCBIDs?

-If you use PCBID for your own projects, please fork this repository, add your author and project data to the `authors.txt` and `projects.txt` files respectively following the instructions present in these files and make a Pull Request with the changes.
+If you use PCBID for your own projects, please fork this repository, add your author and project data to the `projects.txt` file following the instructions present in these files and make a Pull Request with the changes.

 ## :scroll: Copyright & License